How to apply for a Skilled Worker sponsor licence

 Becoming a sponsor licence holder means taking on a significant number of compliance responsibilities on behalf of UKVI, including record keeping, monitoring and reporting duties.
 If UKVI does not believe that you are able to meet these responsibilities, they will not approve a sponsor licence application.
 UKVI may conduct a compliance review before deciding the licence application or at any time during the lifetime of the licence, potentially taking punitive action including suspension, downgrading or revocation if they believe you are not meeting your compliance duties.

-How do I submit a Skilled Worker sponsor licence application?
+How to submit a Skilled Worker sponsor licence application

 In order to show that you are a genuine, UK-based company, you are required to provide specific documents as evidence.
 It is a good idea to prepare all necessary documents before applying the for licence, as some documents may take a long time to find.
 The application also requires the nominees for the roles mentioned above (authorising officer, key contact and level 1 user) to be filled.